FiditeNemini/artcraft/_develop/docs/local_development/general_setup.md

     We'll be using diesel to manage the migrations, but sqlx within the app to actually perform queries.
     Diesel is an immature ORM, which isn't a good tech bet, so we use sqlx as at-compile-time typesafe SQL.

+7) Install hosts file:

+    If you're developing against the frontend, it'll target development domains (eg. `dev.fakeyou.com`) instead of `127.0.0.1` or `localhost`.
+You can make your machine route domains to localhost by editing your hosts file (located at `/etc/hosts`) to include the following configuration lines:

+    ```
+    127.0.0.1    dev.fakeyou.com
+    127.0.0.1    api.dev.fakeyou.com
+    127.0.0.1    devproxy.fakeyou.com

+    127.0.0.1    dev.storyteller.ai
+    127.0.0.1    api.dev.storyteller.ai
+    127.0.0.1    devproxy.storyteller.ai
+    ```

+8) Run one or more applications:

+    To start the HTTP API server,

+    ```bash
+    cargo run --bin storyteller-web
+    ```

+    Note that this compiles and runs the "development" binary.
+It's faster and easier to debug than the optimized "production" build.
+To build a fully optimized production release, run `cargo build --release --bin storyteller-web` .
+Note that this will take much longer.

+    To download some ML models, run:

+    ```bash
+    cargo run --bin download-job
+    cargo run --bin tts-download-job
+    ```

+    If you want to run both the HTTP API and the jobs, you'll need to run both processes in different terminals or tmux sessions.

+    Note also that the configurations pointing to the ML monorepo must be set up for each application.
+    Additionally, some development secrets may be needed (ask the team to share).

+    To execute ML inference, run:

+    ```bash
+    cargo run --bin inference-job
+    cargo run --bin tts-inference-job
+    ```

+    Again, note that the configurations pointing to the ML monorepo must be set up for each application.
+    Additionally, some development secrets may be needed (ask the team to share).

 Windows Setup
 -------------